 In general, AI is a human intelligence simulation carried out by computer systems and is a broad term describing a range of applications and uses.

 AI programming focuses on three specific cognitive skills:

 - Learning Processes focus on the acquisition of data along with the creation and implementation of algorithms to interpret data and turn it into visualised and actionable information.

 - Reasoning Processes also use algorithms, but the AI systems here are trained to choose the correct algorithm depending on the desired outcome.

-- Self-Correction Processes continually optimise the relevant algorithms to ensure they provide accurate interpretations and presentations of data.
+- Self-Correction Processes continually optimise the relevant algorithms and use Reverse ETL to ensure they provide accurate interpretations and presentations of data.
 We can also use self-correcting AI to achieve whichever other objectives we may want our system to deliver beyond data recognition.

 Augmented intelligence or artificial Intelligence?

 Many academic papers argue we should use the term augmented intelligence, rather than artificial intelligence.